mongodb/docs/source/includes/faq-hosts-legacy.rst

 Cannot Delete a Host
 ++++++++++++++++++++

+..
+COMMENT - you can't have replacement text inside back ticks.
+It publishes incorrectly.

 In rare cases, the :program:`mongod` is brought down and the replica set is reconfigured.
-The down host cannot be deleted and returns an error message, "This host cannot be deleted because it is enabled for backup." `Contact |mms|
-Support <https://cloud.mongodb.com/links/support>`_ for help in deleting these hosts.
+The down host cannot be deleted and returns an error message, "This host cannot be deleted because it is enabled for backup." `Contact Support <https://cloud.mongodb.com/links/support>`_ for help in deleting these hosts.